 - Enhancing student retention of first year students

 - Opportunity to work with colleagues from different disciplines who are dedicated to the same purposes

 - Discussions on teaching pedagogies that provide a variety of good ideas to use in classes

-If you would like to teach a first year seminar in Fall 2013, please contact Donna Ritch, Associate Dean of College of Liberal Arts and Sciences (firstname.lastname@example.org)
+If you would like to develop or teach a first year seminar, please contact Donna Ritch, Associate Dean of College of Liberal Arts and Sciences (email@example.com) or Denise Bartell, Director for the Students in Transition Center (firstname.lastname@example.org)